BillysKes/a-b-testing-marketing/README.md

 In this nested pie chart we observe that 96% of the people were exposed to advertisements(Ads) while only 4% were exposed to PSA.
 Also, we obverve in the inner chart that 2.5% of the 'Ad' people converted(bought the product) while the rest 'Ad' people didn't(93.5%).
 Also, we notice that almost all 'PSA' people didn't buy the product(3.9% compared to 0.1%).
 The conversion rate of people who viewed ads instead of PSAs, seem to have higher conversion rate, which means that campaign seem to be succesful.
 ## Conversion rates

-Conversion rate is calculated by dividing the number of conversions by the total number of visitors **In []:**
+Conversion rate is calculated by dividing the number of conversions by the total number of visitors <br />
+**In []:**
 ```python
 control_group = df[df['test_group'] == 'psa']